 *Are there any foods that will affect the patina?

 Acidic foods that are allowed to sit on the product will cause shiny patches of uneven patina.
 Remember that copper is a living material and will naturally renew itself over time.
 Leave the area free of wax or oil to allow the copper to re-oxidize.

 *Where can accessories be purchased that complement the sink?

 Any plumbing supply store will have either readily available accessories or will have catalogs from which to order.
 Brass or weathered copper faucets, drain baskets, disposal flanges can be purchased through your local plumbing supply outfit.
-We now stock a sink drain, lavatory drain, and disposal flange and stopper, each in 2 patinas, which can be ordered online.
+We offer a sink drain, lavatory drain, and disposal flange and stopper, each in attractive colors which can be ordered online.

 *Will a water glass leave a ring on my copper table?

 A water ring will can be left on a copper table top if it sits too long on the table, but it is normally a ring that is in the wax or furniture polish you have used.
 Again, the ring will disappear over time..
 It is suggested that after cleaning your table with soap and water that you dry it with a soft cloth.

 *Do your copper sinks have overflow holes?